TL;DR

 There are endless directories to which you can get your business listed.
 Seriously.
 I can find at least 1000 :) Not all are relevant - probably 50 or so - quality over quantity.
 Also, consider the right directories for you - there are special directories just for dentists, for example, so if you're an optometrist, that directory might not be relevant.

 Here's when the NAP consistency is important.
-Google will understand at one point that it's your business online profile listed there.
+Google will eventually recognize that it's your business online profile listed there.

 There are listing management services that use Yext - a place where you can put your info and feeds in all the other relevant platforms (Yelp, Bing, Find Me Local, Apple Maps, etc.) - and in most cases, these do the trick.

-Here, I need to note that sometimes the connection breaks, so it's a good idea to regularly audit the local listing and ensure it's up-to-date and relevant.
+Here, I need to note that the connection can sometimes break, so it's a good idea to regularly audit the local listing to ensure it's up-to-date and relevant.

 Monitoring and getting local reviews on these platforms can also help - think about Yelp here and how influential the profile is.